 in Naples, Bonita Springs, & Fort Myers

 Many patients with cataracts don’t notice that their vision has changed because it grows very slow over time.
 Generally, visual problems occur mostly as blurred vision in one or both eyes.
 Under certain conditions, your vision may be worse than others from your cataract.
 You may notice a "starburst effect", halo around headlights at nighttime, glare from lights or the sun making it harder for you to see.
 Color vision, as well, can be severely affected by your developing cataract.
-Colors are dull and not as bright as they once were.

 - Cloudy lenses

 - Blurred vision

 - Difficulty seeing both at night or during the day

 Cataract surgery is an outpatient procedure performed an ambulatory surgery center, not a hospital.
 Anesthesia services will be provided and you will be sedated and continually monitored during your procedure.
 You will be at the surgery center for approximately 90 minutes and average time in the operating room is approximately 10 minutes.
 You cannot drive for 24 hours after your surgery; however, you will likely be able to drive to your postoperative appointment the following day.
 No one will touch your eye except Dr. Zimm.

 It is possible that 3 steps may be necessary in order for you to achieve your final desired postoperative vision.
 This would include, the primary cataract removal, possibly a YAG capsulotomy and lastly, a PRK laser to remove any residual nearsightedness, farsightedness, and/or astigmatism.

 WHAT PEOPLE SAY ABOUT US!

 “My entire family goes to All Saints Eye Center.
 We have never had any issues with the staff or doctors and Dr. Zimm performed both my parents and sisters cataract surgeries.
 I actually had Lasik done by Dr. Zimm way back in 2004.
 Highly recommend.”